DaliaEltohami/Weather-Journal-App/README.md

 ## Description

-Create an asynchronous web app that uses Web API from OpenWeatherMap Website and user data to dynamically update the UI for a Weather-Journal App.
+Create an asynchronous web app that uses Web API from OpenWeatherMap Website and user input data to dynamically update the UI for a Weather-Journal App.

 ## Used Languages
 - HTML